marcelschoen/e_ink_rpg/NOTES.md

 * Knock-Down mechanic a la Persona: Knock down an enemy gives you an immediate additional turn;
   following that up with an AoE that knocks down all other enemies too gives yet another turn.

+# Day / Night cycle

+* Each attack wave may represent a certain amount of time, e.g. 1 hour.
+* Time of day is shown somewhere on top, possibly in appbar
+* Possibility to wait until morning / evening
+* Random attack waves at night have stronger enemies but also better loot ** Possibly also different enemies, i.e. undead and ghosts that do not appear during day

+# Non-combat activities

+All of those might also give some XP

+* Cooking
+** Might require finding recipes
+* Fishing
+** Maybe needs bait / different types of bait for different catches ** Might allow to randomly fish out items (see Minecraft)
+* Gardening

 # Overarching Goals / Endgame Ideas

 * Trophies – collect all monsters